 Since acts of gratitude are so simple, what other ways can you demonstrate your thankfulness?
 Do you have a caregiver helping you out?
-Smile at them and be cooperative as they care of you.
+Smile at them and be cooperative as they care for you.
 Most likely, they will express gratitude in return.

 If you are relatively healthy, there are numerous ways to show people how you feel.
 Do something nice and unexpected for someone.
-It can be as simple as an “I’m thinking of you” card or a small gift.
+It can be as simple as an “I’m thinking of you” card or text or a small gift.